mharris382/mharris382.github.io/_portfolio/elementals.md

     _state.PhysicsMode = (InteractionPhysicsMode)_anim.GetInteger(InteractionPhysMode);
 ~~~

 Additionally the `CharacterAnimator` writes to data inside its `OnAnimatorMove()` function to store root motion information.
-It’s important that the animator does not actually apply the root motion directly, because that would mean velocity is being authored in two places.
+It’s important that the animator does not apply the root motion directly, because that would mean velocity is being authored in two places.

 ~~~ cs
 private void OnAnimatorMove()